 Storing and Maintaining the Unconscious Mind

-How does our trauma and childhood memories get into the unconscious mind?
-Freud believed that we repressed these experiences until they were hidden away in the unconscious mind.
+How do our trauma and childhood memories get into the unconscious mind?
+Freud believed we repressed these experiences until they were hidden in the unconscious.
 Think of your mind like a pile of old clothes.
-The clothes that you don’t want to see or wear continue to get pushed farther and farther down until you cannot see them.
-These unfavorable clothes are still part of the pile and contribute if you decided to weigh the pile.
+The clothes you don’t want to see or wear continue getting pushed farther and farther down until you cannot see them.
+These unfavorable clothes are still part of the pile and contribute if you decide to weigh the pile.

 So those painful memories sit in the unconscious with primal instincts and desires that cannot be fulfilled.
-(It doesn’t sound like the nicest place to be, does it?)
+(It doesn’t sound like the nicest place to be, right?)

 Defense Mechanisms and the Unconscious Mind

 Repression is one of the defense mechanisms that Freud said we developed to keep traumatic events in the unconscious mind.
 His daughter, Anna Freud, continued the work on defense mechanisms.
-She believed that defense mechanisms maintain the state of the unconscious mind and also distort reality.
+She believed defense mechanisms maintain the unconscious mind's state and distort reality.
 These defense mechanisms include:

 - Displacement (taking out your emotions on a subject entirely different from your traumatic experiences)

-- Sublimation (choosing another behavior to act on our emotions in a more acceptable way)
+- Sublimation (choosing another behavior to act on our emotions more acceptably)